Dual Diagnosis Treatment Goldsboro, NC

 Restoration Family Service Inc - 17.0 miles from Goldsboro, NC

-Restoration Family Service Inc is a dual-diagnosis treatment center in Smithfield, NC that offers treatment for mental health and substance abuse disorders that include phobias as well as eating disorders.
+Restoration Family Service Inc is a dual diagnosis treatment center in Smithfield, North Carolina that offers treatment services for substance abuse and mental health disorders that include major depressive disorder as well as avoidant personality disorder.

 Address: 714 Wilkins Street, Smithfield, NC 27577 in Johnston County